biosails/pheniqs/docs/quickstart.md

     "flowcell lane number": 1
 }
 ```
->**Example 1.9** modifying **Example 1.7** to take the CRAM file created in **Example 1.3** as input.
+>**Example 1.10** modifying **Example 1.7** to take the CRAM file created in **Example 1.3** as input.
 When declaring interleaved input you specify the file path as many times as the interleaving resolution.
-The interleaving resolution is the number of consecutive fragments of the same read that have been interleaved into the file.
+The interleaving resolution is the number of consecutive segments of the same read that have been interleaved into the file.
 In this example we expect every read to have 3 consecutive segments.
 {: .example}

-The output from **Example 1.9** will be identical to the output from **Example 1.7** shown in **Example 1.8** but unlike **Example 1.7** the decoding speed will scale linearly with the number of computational cores available until the system's I/O throughput becomes saturated.
+The output from **Example 1.10** will be identical to the output from **Example 1.7** shown in **Example 1.8** but unlike **Example 1.7** the decoding speed will scale linearly with the number of computational cores available until the system's I/O throughput becomes saturated.